Stay Spicy and Save with a Monk's Chai Subscription

 Cinnamon - A Superfood

 Cinnamon, one of the most important spices in your chai, has been used in traditional Indian (ayurvedic) medicine for thousands and thousands of years and it's only recently that science has begun to understand how powerful it may be.
-Cinnamon is crammed full of antioxidants, which have been shown to stop your cells ageing, and in a study that compared the antioxidant activity of 26 spices, cinnamon wound up as the clear winner, even outranking “superfoods” like garlic and oregano.
+Cinnamon is crammed full of antioxidants, which have been shown to stop your cells ageing and hypertension, and in a study that compared the antioxidant activity of 26 spices, cinnamon wound up as the clear winner, even outranking “superfoods” like garlic and oregano.

 cinamon